- Quick grab the rice and some puzzles. Let’s make a puzzle sorting station.

 Maybe a preschooler who has outgrown their puzzles?

-Oooh or a kiddo who loves puzzles and loves sensory bins and will go bananas if these two loves combine?
+A child who loves puzzles and loves sensory bins and will go bananas if these two loves combine?

 The puzzle sorting station is perfection.
 It checks off every box for our kids and makes for one fantastic activity.

-Some activities are just plain magical.
+Some activities are just spectacular.

 Like the pouring station.